 Zionsville Road Bridge

 This project involves the widening of Zionsville Road, which will go from two to three lanes when a center turn lane is added between Technology Center Drive and 106th Street.
 The project also includes adding a bike path on the west side of the road.
-The minimize cost and project length, the road will be closed during the summer for construction.
+To minimize cost and project length, the road will be closed during the summer for construction.

-The reconstruction project – which involves the widening of a one-mile section of Zionsville Road and adding a multi-use pathway along each side of the road – will start in the spring of 2019 and is expected to be complete in November 2019.
+The reconstruction project – which involves the widening of a one-mile section of Zionsville Road and adding a multi-use pathway along each side of the road – began in the spring of 2019 and is expected to be complete in November 2019.

 With increased development and growth coming to the west side of Zionsville, design has begun on a new roadway segment that will connect the intersection of 850 East/Cooper Road with CR 875 East to the north, also known as the North-South Connector.
 The design includes a roundabout at the intersection of 850 East/Cooper Road and Oak Street as well as a roundabout at the intersection of CR 875 East and Whitestown Road.
 The project is also expected to include a 10-foot multi-use path.

 Engineering work will continue through 2017, with land acquisition planned for 2018 and construction beginning in 2019.
 This project is included in the Town of Zionsville's 1983 Transportation Plan.

 The parking lot along Pine Street that is home to the annual Farmers Market, commonly referred to as “the Friendly Parking Lot,” will be resurfaced in 2019 to bring a fresh look to this downtown area.

 Through a combination of private (developer) funding and public funding, the following roads are planned for reconstruction and widening in the next two years:

 - CR 800 East from approximately the Pemberton subdivision entrance up to CR 400 South